How to Start Poultry Farming

 The free-range system is the oldest way of handling chickens.
 It allows chickens access to the land where they can eat and forage the berries, seeds, insects, and greens.
 The biggest threat is predatory animals and birds and greater access to infectious diseases like parasitic infestations.

 This is a great system where chickens are allowed access to free space but it is limited.
 It gives each bird 20-30 square yards of an outside run.
-And ultimately gives the birds the ability to move on to fresh ground.
+And ultimately gives the birds the ability to move on to the fresh ground.

 Folding unit system

 This is a newer setup that has become popular in recent years.
 A movable “chicken tractor” or folding unit confines the birds to one small run.
 And is moved to a new location, giving the birds access to new, fresh ground each day.
-These birds are able to access all the herbs, seeds and forage available in that spot.
+These birds are able to access all the herbs, seeds, and forage available in that spot.
 And it gives the added benefits of scratching and manure to the land.

 There are a few ways that this system is slightly more complex.
 Food and water will need to be packed to the birds and folding the unit and moving it to a new location is an added task.
 Also, this type of setup is not possible to use in the winter months up north.